Today’s reader review, St Lucia in BA Club World First review, is from Simon.

 The only drawback with Cap Maison is that the property backs on to the Royalton St Lucia, a massive hotel complex, very much aimed at those seeking the fun holidays.
 Having to listen to ‘Cotton Eyed Joe’ every evening didn’t spoil or ruin our holiday, but for those wanting a quieter time perhaps a room farther away from the reception would be better!

-You can book Cap Maison through TLFL’s partners Debonair and receive the following free benefits:
+You can book Cap Maison through Our Luxury Travel Agent Partners GTC and receive the following free benefits:

 - Upgrade on arrival, subject to availability

 - Daily Buffet breakfast for two guests per bedroom